andrew644/gameOfLife/README.md

 # Conway's Game of Life

-A simple implementaion of Conways's Game of Life using Nim.
+A simple implementation of Conways's Game of Life using Nim.

 ## Building